Thyroid Disorders Treatment in NYC

 • Enlarged thyroid gland

 In addition to hypothyroidism and hyperthyroidism, the thyroid gland is also subject to structural abnormalities.
-The thyroid can become enlarged, a condition known as goiter, which may lead to difficulty swallowing, breathing and voice hoarseness.
+The thyroid can become enlarged, a condition known as goiter, which may lead to difficulty swallowing, breathing, and voice hoarseness.

 Lumps, or nodules, can also develop on the thyroid gland.
 These nodules can be benign or cancerous.
 Thyroid cancer is the fastest-growing malignancy, and it is extremely curable when detected in its early stages.
 Therefore, it is imperative to have a thyroid specialist inspect and monitor your thyroid nodules to assess the ongoing risk of cancer.